-Some of our programs have been stopped for the moment, this includes our gym, our low-car pick up options for transport and our activities at our Children and Family Centre including Playgroup and our Parenting Programs.
+Some of our programs have been stopped for the moment, this includes our dental services, gym, our low-car pick up options for transport and our activities at our Children and Family Centre including Playgroup and our Parenting Programs.
 If you clients need to speak with our Children and Family Centre team, you can still contact us on the phone.
 You can call our team to add yourself to our waitlist for joining our Parenting Programs when we are able to host them again.

 As government policy and advice changes, we will be reviewing our services like Outreach and Home Visiting.
 This could mean some of our services may temporarily move to online or over the phone consultation.
 As this changes, we will update all clients via our website and our social media channels.